-4.2.1 In simple terms, A&S Power is capable of defeating emplaced IEDs by detecting devices and by neutralising and mitigating their effects, as follows:
+A&S Power is capable of defeating IEDs and IED events by detecting devices and by neutralising and mitigating their effects, as follows:

-• Detecting devices using dedicated airborne and Space-based ISR and airborne Non-Traditional ISR (NTISR),1 exploiting existing capabilities and capitalising on technological enhancements, including those offered by CCD technology;

-- Neutralising devices and Mitigating their effects through: - Airborne EW capabilities, including Electronic Attack (EA), by employing ECM to disrupt or detonate RCIEDs; - The initiation or disruption of IEDs using kinetic targeting via airborne (or potentially Space) platformbased weapon systems, including by direct fire; - The physical avoidance of emplaced IEDs using Air Mobility, utilising Fixed-Wing (FW) and Rotary-Wing (RW) intra-theatre airlift, including the use of Air Despatch2 capabilities.
+- Detecting devices using dedicated airborne and Space-based ISR and airborne NTISR, exploiting existing capabilities and capitalising on technological enhancements, including those offered by CCD technology; - Neutralising devices and Mitigating their effects through: - Airborne EW capabilities, including Electronic Attack (EA), by employing ECM to disrupt or detonate RCIEDs; - The initiation or disruption of IEDs using kinetic targeting via airborne (or potentially Space) platformbased weapon systems, including by direct fire; - •The physical avoidance of emplaced IEDs using Air Mobility, utilising Fixed-Wing (FW) and Rotary-Wing (RW) intra-theatre airlift, including the use of Air Despatch2 capabilities.

-4.2.2 Detection of IEDs.
-In practice, the use of A&S Power to defeat the device is predominantly focused on the detection of emplaced IEDs, achieved through the use of ISR capabilities, either individually or in combination ('layered'), both persistent and non-persistent.
+4.3.2 Detection of IEDs.
+In practice, the use of A&S Power to defeat the device is predominantly focused on the detection of emplaced IEDs, achieved through the use of ISR capabilities, either individually or in combination ('layered'), both persistent and nonpersistent.
 Employing scarce and expensive A&S assets in this way can appear disproportionately resource-intensive, an impression frequently reinforced by the challenge of producing significant, rapid and measurable results within the dynamic tempo that characterises the contemporary operational environment.
-Without readily-available MoE, there is a danger of C-IED capability - potentially useful in a variety of applications requiring the flexibility, speed and responsiveness that it offers - being used instead primarily in pre-planned, as opposed to reactive, operations.
-It may even be diverted to non-C-IED tasks which are less critical to overall success, but where MoE result in tangible results being more likely to be apparent.
-Commanders must, therefore, plan carefully their employment of A&S C-IED capability, the intended effects, and possible MoE.
+Without readily-available MoE, there is a danger of C-IED capability - potentially useful in a variety of applications requiring the flexibility, speed and responsiveness that it offers - being used instead primarily in pre-planned operations.
+It may even be diverted to non-C-IED tasks which are less critical to overall success, but where MoE result in tangible effects being more obvious.
+Commanders must therefore plan carefully their employment of A&S C-IED capability, the intended effects, and possible MoE.
 NATO A&S Power is capable of detecting IEDs in a number of ways, as set out below.